Hello Harmony Vet

 Frequently Asked Questions:

-Visits by the veterinarian always include a full exam.
-We will also obtain a full history, consult with referring veterinarians and specialists as required , evaluate current medications and treatments, and consult with the family regarding your concerns and goals as pet care givers.
+Initial visits are very detailed and always include a full exam by the veterinarian.
+We will also obtain a full history, review prior medical records, consult with referring veterinarians and specialists as required, evaluate current medications and treatments, and consult with the family regarding your concerns and goals as pet care givers.

 Consultations and visits also include education and resources regarding your pet’s disease processes, detailed and personalized plan for your pet’s health and emotional support through the process.
 It includes evaluation of your pet’s environment and teaching you how to administer at home treatments such as bandage changes, giving pills, massage, bathing, etc.